eligosource/eventsourced/README.md

       }
     }

 Again, no surprise here.
 The situation is a bit more tricky when using reliable channels.
-They forward sender references only after their initialization with `extension.recover()`.
+They forward sender references only after their activation with `extension.recover()`.
 This can be disregarded by most applications because they will anyway run recovery before using channels for event message delivery.
 If a reliable channel reaches the maximum number of redelivery attempts (in case of repeated destination failures), it restarts itself and drops the sender references for all queued event messages.
 After restart, it continues to preserve the sender references for newly enqueued event messages.
 This can also be disregarded by most applications because preserving sender references makes only sense for destinations that do not fail for a longer period of time, otherwise they anyway won't be able to reply within a certain timeout.
 More on that in the API docs for [`ReliableChannel`](http://eligosource.github.com/eventsourced/#org.eligosource.eventsourced.core.ReliableChannel) and [`RedeliveryPolicy`](http://eligosource.github.com/eventsourced/#org.eligosource.eventsourced.core.RedeliveryPolicy).

 When using a [`MessageEmitter`](http://eligosource.github.com/eventsourced/#org.eligosource.eventsourced.core.MessageEmitter) for sending event messages (see also section [Emitter](#emitter)) applications can choose between methods `sendEvent` and `forwardEvent` where `sendEvent` takes an implicit sender reference as parameter and `forwardEvent` forwards the current sender reference.
 They work in the same way as the `!` and `forward` methods on `ActorRef`, respectively.